From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

 In the stationary state the number of lost and added links is equal, thus $E_{tot}=const$ (see Fig. \ref{Fig:m2time}).
-If we consider promotion of $n$ nodes and degradation of $d$ nodes at a time step we can write change of total number of links in the system as
+If we consider the promotion of $n$ nodes and the degradation of $d$ nodes in a given time step, we can write the change in the total number of links in the system as